wtimme/kvhh-covid-check/README.md

-# KVH SARS-CoV-2 test results
+# SARS-CoV-2 test results for Hamburg

 Web app that allows for an easy retrieval of SARS-CoV-2 test results from the _Arztruf Hamburg_.